 Special Purpose Vehicle (SPV) – a legal entity set up for a specific and limited purpose, such as the purchase of shares in a company, or a joint venture.

-Stock Transfer Form – the legal instrument which transfers ownership of shares from one party to another, it is this document which is provided to the Stamping Office when paying Stamp Duty.
+Stock Transfer Form – the legal instrument which transfers ownership of shares from one party to another.
+It is this document which is provided to the Stamping Office when paying Stamp Duty.

-Subsidiary – a company whose shares are owned solely by another company, rather than an individual or group of shareholders.
+Subsidiary – a company whose shares are owned by another company, rather than an individual or group of shareholders.

-Tag Along – a set of terms found in a shareholders’ agreement, which enable the minority shareholder(s) to join in with the majority shareholder selling their shares to a third party.
+Tag Along – a set of terms found in a Shareholders’ Agreement, which enable the minority shareholder(s) to join in with the majority shareholder selling their shares to a third party.

 Warranties – legally binding promises that one party gives to another in a contract.
+They provide protection to the receiving party and there is usually some sort of remedy process if a warranty turns out to be incorrect.